|

 Synurus excelsus

-is a perennial found in sunny grasslands, with white arachnoid
+is a perennial plant found in sunny grasslands, characterized by

 4-5cm in diameter, set themselves downward; tubular flowers are